ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 } PDAAggregateSubReq;
 ~~~

-The `time` and `jitter` fields have the same value as those in the report
+The `time`, `jitter`, and `extensions` fields have the same value as those in the
-uploaded by the client.
+report uploaded by the client.
 Similarly, the `helper_share` field is the helper's
 encrypted input share as it appeared in the report.
 [OPEN ISSUE: We usually only
 need to send this in the first aggregate request.
 Shall we exclude it in
 subsequent requests somehow?]
 The remainder of the structure is dedicated to the